 ‘She was scared and I was scared’: Solicitor’s office releases Raymond Moody confession tape

-But during his on the record confession to investigators about his crimes, the registered sex offender was much more nonchalant, even cracking a few jokes.

-Moody pled guilty to the kidnap, rape and murder of Drexel at a hearing in Georgetown County earlier this month.
+Moody pled guilty to the kidnap, rape and murder of Drexel at a hearing in Georgetown County on Oct.
+19.

 READ MORE: Man pleads guilty to 2009 murder, kidnapping and rape of Brittanee Drexel